The New Security Reality: Microsoft’s Game-Changing Tools for Mid-Market Companies

 The Evolution of Security Threats

 The security environment has shifted dramatically.
 Remember the days when protecting your perimeter was enough?
+Events like the CrowdStrike incident proved how quickly things can unravel.
 Today’s mid-market companies face sophisticated attack chains that exploit seemingly minor vulnerabilities to reach critical assets.
 A compromised IoT device in your manufacturing plant, an overlooked permission in your healthcare system, or a misconfigured cloud service in your financial infrastructure could be the start of a significant breach.

 Breaking Down the Technical Innovation